kinode-dao/kinode-book/src/install.md

 If you want to make edits to the Kinode core software, see [Build From Source](#build-from-source).

 First, get the software itself by downloading a [precompiled release binary](https://github.com/uqbar-dao/kinode/releases).
 Choose the correct binary for your particular computer architecture and OS.
+There is no need to download the `simulation-mode` binary — it is used behind the scenes.
 Extract the `.zip` file and the binary is inside.

 Note that some operating systems, particularly Apple, may flag the download as suspicious.